AzureCosmosDB/cosmosdb-mongo-copilot/docs/LABGuide.md

        kernel = kernelBuilder.Build();
 ```

-The Semantic Kernal uses a pluggable connector architecture that allows us to compose the  required connector modules for the functionality we require.
-Here the *kernalBuilder is used to build a *kernal* with the **Azure Open AI Chat Completion Connector** and the **Azure Open AI Text Embedding Generation Connector**.
+The Semantic Kernel uses a pluggable connector architecture that allows us to compose the  required connector modules for the functionality we require.
+Here the *KernelBuilder is used to build a *Kernel* with the **Azure Open AI Chat Completion Connector** and the **Azure Open AI Text Embedding Generation Connector**.

 You will note that each connector is provided with the appropriate service settings defined in the projects appsettings.json file.